 Specifically, West Virginia Code § 49-4-604(c)(6) explicitly states that, in order to terminate parental rights, a circuit court must find that there is no reasonable likelihood that the conditions of abuse and neglect can be substantially corrected in the near future and that termination is necessary for the child's welfare.
 Here, the order simply declared that the children's best interests required termination of petitioner's parental rights.
-Further, the order declared that there was no reasonable likelihood that the conditions of abuse and neglect could be substantially corrected because petitioner had not made efforts to rectify the circumstances that led to the filing of the petition, which directly conflicted with the evidence presented.
-Petitioner had, in fact, participated in adult life skills and parenting education, demonstrating that she made an effort to remedy the conditions at issue.
+Further, the order stated that there was no reasonable likelihood that the conditions of abuse and neglect could be substantially corrected because petitioner had not made efforts to rectify the circumstances that led to the filing of the petition.
+However, given the conclusory nature of the orders, this Court is unable to determine which services were ordered for petitioner specifically.
+Additionally, the record does reflect that petitioner corrected at least some of the concerning conditions, as petitioner separated from the father, was engaged in divorce proceedings, and was living with her mother at the time of the dispositional hearing.
 While it is true that the court also checked a box indicating that petitioner had not followed through with the applicable case plan, we nonetheless believe that the overall form of the order on appeal demonstrates the conclusory nature of these findings, which this Court has expressly found to be inadequate.
 As such, we find that it is necessary to vacate the dispositional order and remand the matter for the entry of a new order containing detailed findings of fact and conclusions of law specific to petitioner in support of the dispositional alternative the court finds appropriate.

-For the foregoing reasons, we vacate the circuit court's May 18, 2022, order terminating petitioner's parental rights5 and remand the matter with instructions for the court to enter a new dispositional order addressing petitioner's motion for a post-adjudicatory improvement period and the termination of petitioner's parental rights, if the court believes this to be the appropriate disposition, consistent with the West Virginia Rules of Procedure for Child Abuse and Neglect Proceedings and Chapter 49 of the West Virginia Code.
+For the foregoing reasons, we vacate the circuit court's June 29, 2022, order terminating petitioner's parental rights5 and remand the matter with instructions for the court to enter a new dispositional order addressing petitioner's motion for a post-adjudicatory improvement period and the court's determination regarding termination of petitioner's parental rights, consistent with the West Virginia Rules of Procedure for Child Abuse and Neglect Proceedings and Chapter 49 of the West Virginia Code.
 The Clerk is hereby directed to issue the mandate contemporaneously herewith.